Jupyter4Science/nbdev_app_template/README.md

 ## Opinionated Development Environment

-nbdev is a library originally intended to allow developers to develop python libraries from Jupyter Notebooks.
+[nbdev](https://nbdev.fast.ai/) is a library originally intended to allow developers to develop python libraries from Jupyter Notebooks.
 The advantage of this approach is that the resulting programming environment is truely literate: all code, tests, and documentation are produced from a narrative-style composition.

-Development in Notebooks is often eshewed by "serious programmers", especially to those that have a prefered IDE or development environment that has useful features such as grammar check, auto-complete, navigating by definitions, or searching code.
-This is a fair point, though as we will see, many of these features can be reclaimed through the use of extensions.
+Development in Notebooks is often eshewed by programmers who have a prefered IDE or development environment that has useful features such as grammar check, auto-complete, navigating by definitions, or searching code.
+This is a fair point, though as we will see, many or all of these features can be reclaimed through the use of extensions.

 Weighing benefits and drawbacks of the use of notebooks to develop a simple library is not in the scope of this template.
 However, the development of a user interface in Jupyter built with ipywidgets is more cumbersome.
-Though the creators of nbdev may not have intended it, this library is also excellent for developing interactive applications build with [ipywidgets]().
+Though the creators of nbdev may not have intended it, this library is also excellent for developing interactive applications build with [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/).
 Because interactive widgets make heavy use of callback functions, the use of debuggers is difficult.
 Additionally, the notebook kernel must be restarted to propogate changes made to the codebase.
 We claim that nbdev is best suited to ameliorate the following tiresome development procedure:

 1. Change a single line of code in a python script
 2. Restart rerun the application notebook
 3. Click through the application to debug and test your changes

 This procedure is obviated by the use of nbdev, which allows the developer to develop, interact with, and test a subset of widgets as a single component that can be later integrated into the broader application.

+## Development

 ### Setup
 1. `conda env create --file environment.yml`